kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Redesigned Addons Configuration

 We redesigned the Addons Configuration view.
-Now, with the recent changes, you can see more detailed status of each addon that you configured via addon repositories.
+Now, with the recent changes, you can see a more detailed status of each addon that you configured via addon repositories.

 ![Status information](./status-info.png)